 1950s: Elvis Presley

-A little less slick-back action, a little more texture, please: go for a short taper on the neckline, and softer scissored texture on top, to make The King’s a bit more modern.
+A little less slick-back action, a little more texture, please.
+If you want to create the perfect pompadour, go for a short taper on the neckline and softer scissored texture on top, to make The King’s a bit more modern.

 As there is a natural finish to this style, Jones says it’s ideal to use a base product, like a cream: “Then rough dry the hair with your fingers to get it into place.”
 Finish with American Crew’s Fiber – but you only need to apply a little bit.